To All The Boys I've Loved Before 2 Adds Holland Taylor

 (A representative for Holland confirmed she was in the sequel but could not specify her role.)

 I Feel Bad star Blue's character is reportedly named Trina, according to Han.
-In the books, Trina is a neighbour who dates Lara Jean's dad (John Corbett).
+In the books, Trina is a neighbor who dates Lara Jean's dad (John Corbett).

 And for Trina we have the lovely and hilarious @sarayublue and my dearest @MadeleineArthur is back as Chris! https://t.co/F9rM9TT9Ma— Jenny Han (@jennyhan) April 4, 2019